 21 Mar Hole in the Wall Gang rides again!

-Posted from Seattle WA on March 20, 2020 in the time of Corona
+Posted from Seattle WA on March 20, and updated on April 5th, 2020 in the time of Corona

 My friend Paul (not Newman) likes to go out to Cape Alava and spend a few nights.
 He and his cousin were at hole-in-the-wall when they witnessed a gang of 4 River Otters running along the beach.
 They got some video.
 The movie, though taken from a distance, manages to convey the utmost exuberance that few animals including humans can seem to possess more of than River Otters.